 examines, in considerable depth and detail, connections between feminist theories and feminist activism for social and political change.
 It examines how women's activism is mobilized in different historical, cultural and national contexts.

 Prerequisite: Students must normally have completed WSTD 3005 and 15 credit hours in other courses applicable to the Women's Studies Major and Minor programs before taking WSTD 4005.
 In exceptional cases, students without these prerequisites may be accepted, with the approval of the instructor of WSTD 4005 and the Head of the Department.

 Women and Technological Change

-is an advanced seminar which provides an interdisciplinary survey of the effects of technology on women's lives.
+(same as Sociology 4107) is an advanced seminar which provides an interdisciplinary survey of the effects of technology on women's lives.
 Topics could include: The historical development of domestic technology; changes in workplace technology and their impact on women; assessing technologies from a feminist perspective; the design of technological systems; biomedical and reproductive technologies; information technologies; biotechnology; development in architecture and design; women, development, and technology; women and weapons technology; women and ecology; future technological change and women's lives.
 The course will combine seminar discussions of reading with films, workplace tours and guest speakers.

 Credit may be obtained for only one of WSTD 4107, Sociology 4107, and the former WSTD 3009.